shukla-arya/Invisible_TakeHome/README.md

 ## Unit Tests

-Navigate to the project root.
+Go to the project root.
 This command will run the functions in the `tests   folder and validate the behavior of the database.
 ```bash
 python -m pytest -v tests
 ```